WaterFutures/WaterBenchmarkHub/webpage/_benchmarks/KIOS-LeakDB.md

 ## Description

-The increase of streaming data from water utilities is enabling the development of real-time anomaly and fault detection algorithms that can detect events, such as pipe bursts and leakages.
-Currently, there is not a widely accessible dataset of real or realistic leakage scenarios, which could be used as a common benchmark to compare different algorithms, as well as to support research reproducibility.
-In this work, we propose the design of a realistic leakage dataset, the Leakage Diagnosis Benchmark (LeakDB).
+The Leakage Diagnosis Benchmark (LeakDB).
 The dataset is comprised of a large number of artificially created but realistic leakage scenarios, on different water distribution networks, under varying conditions.
-Additionally, a scoring algorithm was developed in MATLAB to evaluate the results of different algorithms using various metrics.
-The usage of the LeakDB dataset is demonstrated by scoring four detection algorithms.
-The dataset is stored in an open research data repository and will be updated in the future with new simulation scenarios.
-The source code of the toolkit that generates the leakage benchmark dataset, as well as the detection algorithms used, are released as open source.
+Additionally, a scoring algorithm was developed to evaluate the results of different algorithms using various metrics.
+The dataset is stored in an open research data repository.

 ## How to Use

 The benchmark contains 1000 scenarios based on the [Net1](../benchmarks/network-Net1.html) and the same number of scenarios based on the [Hanoi](../benchmarks/network-Hanoi.html) network.
 For each scenario, the pressure, demands, and flow rates at every node/link in the network are provided as .csv files.
 The leakage location and type (abrupt, incipient) are provided as well (see ```Leaks``` folder) -- note that not every scenario contains leakages.
 Furthermore, the .inp file used for the simulation is available as well.
 Labels for each time step (30-minute steps) indicating the presence of a leak are given in ```Labels.csv```.

 ### Usage in Python